 - Unstoppable Rage: Gohan, after seeing Piccolo hurt grievously.
 Frieza also gets a mention for his assault on Goku after he watched him kill his father.

 - Viewers Are Geniuses: Between the chapter names and the vocabulary used outside of actual character dialogue, casual viewers might either be intimidated, or at least have to reach for a dictionary.
-The word hamartia pops up quite often.
+The word hamartia pops up in the first few chapters.

 - Villainous Breakdown: Frieza, in part due to his enormous hatred for Goku, and due to hallucinations he's suffering from.